Aner-Git/cards/readme.md

 ```

-To customise a deck of cards, implement a CardProvider
+To customise the cards of a deck, implement your own CardProvider

 ```php
 class MyGameDeckProvider implements CardProvider{